mamewotoko/podplayer/README.md

 TODO
 ----------
-* show number of episode for each group of expandable list
 * reset playing position after podcast selection is changed
 * use database to manage loaded episodes
    * display mark which is already played, new item etc...